mimiframework/Mimi.jl/docs/src/tutorials/tutorial_main.md

 2. **Modify an Existing Model**

+    _While the instructions in this tutorial are informative, the code examples are based on Mimi DICE-2010 which is not currently publically available, so the use is currently limited.
+This issue will be resolved soon._

    [Tutorial 2: Modify an Existing Model](@ref) builds on Tutorial 1, showing how to modify an existing model such as [DICE](https://github.com/anthofflab/mimi-dice-2010.jl).

 3. **Create a Model**